traefikturkey/onramp/README.md

 make start-staging
 ```

-edit the .env file to include cloudflare credenitals your domain and the hostname of the current machine save the file by typing ctrl-x followed by the letter  traefik will start and attempt to obtain a staging certificate wait and then follow the on screen directions
+Edit the .env file to include Cloudflare credenitals, your domain and the hostname of the current machine, save the file by typing ctrl-x followed by the letter.
+Traefik will start and attempt to obtain a staging certificate, wait and then follow the on screen directions.

 ```
 make down-staging
 ```
-you are now ready to bring things up with the production certificates
+You are now ready to bring things up with the production certificates

 ```
 make